rue-a/provo/README.rst

-The package implements the `PROV-O starting point classes <https://www.w3.org/TR/prov-o/#starting-points-figure>`__ **Entity**, **Activity** and **Agent** as Python classes with methods to establish starting point properties between them instances of these classes.
+The package implements the `PROV-O starting point classes <https://www.w3.org/TR/prov-o/#starting-points-figure>`__ **Entity**, **Activity** and **Agent** as Python classes with methods to establish starting point properties between instances of these classes.

 Features